Samantha-Ruth/-U-Develop-It/README.md

 ## Usage

-The user is a member of a hypothetical group called U Develop It.
-This group is picking a new president; this project developed the backend relational database to develop a voting application.
+This is a voting app to pick a new president for an imaginary group named "U Develop It".
+This project developed the backend relational database for this voting application.
 The user can pick the individual they would like to be president and cast a vote for them on this application.
 The user can then view how many votes each candidate has received and with which parties they are affiliated.

 ## Links